Mapum of Geumgwan Gaya

-Mapum of Geumgwan Gaya (died 291, r.
+Mapum (died 291, r.
 259–291) was king of Geumgwan Gaya, a member state of the Gaya confederacy.
 He was preceded by his father, King Geodeung and succeeded by his son King Geojilmi.

 Like the other members of the Geumgwan royal line, his surname was Kim.
 Mapum married Queen Hogu, who was the granddaughter of the high official Jo Gwang.